totovr/SimpleOpenNI/README.md

 I update the driver to can use this library with Processing 3 and 2

+### The instructions to Setup the Kinect are written for Mac OS High Sierra users.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.